KxSystems/docs-v1/docs/dashboards/datagrid.md

 ![Screenshot](img/selectedvaluehtmllight.jpg)

 !!!
+Tip "Need more than one data map?"
-Tip "If more than one value from a grid is to be stored, use Selected Row Viewstate Routing."
+    If more than one value from a grid is to be stored, use Selected Row Viewstate Routing.

 ### Selected Row Viewstate Routing